JessicaTegner/pypandoc/README.md

 # pypandoc

 pypandoc provides a thin wrapper for [pandoc](http://johnmacfarlane.net/pandoc/), a universal document converter.

-Use it as follows:
+## Usage

+The basic invocation looks like this: `pypandoc.convert('input', 'output format')`. `pypandoc` tries to infer the type of the input automatically.
+If it's a file, it will load it.
+In case you pass a string, you can define the `format` using the parameter.
+The example below should clarify the usage:

 ```python
 import pypandoc